The congregation of this former church was led by the pioneering, openly gay Reverend Paul M. Abels from 1973 to 1984.

 The Washington Square United Methodist Church was known for its progressive stance on a number of issues, including its acceptance of the LGBT community.
 A large number of gay men and lesbians were among its members.

-From 1973 to 1984, the Reverend Paul M. Abels was head pastor and led a campaign to restore the church.
+From 1973 to 1984, the Reverend Paul M. Abels led a campaign to restore the church.
 After publicly acknowledging his homosexuality in 1977, he became the first openly gay minister in the country with a congregation in a major Christian denomination.
 He also performed “covenant ceremonies” for LGBT couples who were forbidden by law to marry.
 Although his bishop called for his removal, both regional and national church authorities ruled in his favor.
 However, in 1984, Rev. Abels left the ministry amidst continuing criticism over his homosexuality.

 From October 1976 to May 1987, the black and Latina lesbian group Salsa Soul Sisters also met in the parish house.
 Founded in 1974 by Reverend Dolores Jackson, Sonia Bailey, Harriet Alston, and others, the group had grown out of the Black Lesbian Caucus, which formed in 1971 as a subcommittee of the Gay Activists Alliance (GAA).